 RSS, VRC and URD Hypercars model other systems like brake migration and traction control, but there are some limitations to this in AC.

 For example, brake migration, where drivers can adjust the forward or rearward brake bias by varying the amount of pedal travel, can only be accessed in AC thanks to the Custom Shaders Patch (CSP).
-This mod introduces numerous visual upgrades and new features to the sim, and is essential for providing the optimal AC experience.
+CSP adds a ton of visual improvements and extra features to AC – honestly, it’s a must-have at this point.
 All three modding studios have enabled this feature in line with the real-world WEC Hypercars, although non-CSP versions of the cars are also shipped.

 In terms of TC, only the VRC car can alter the TC Slip setting, controlling when the TC will intervene as the driven wheels begin to lose traction and slip laterally, while the URD and RSS cars can only alter TC1 (traction control level) and TC Cut/TC2 (the severity of how the TC cuts in to prevent wheelspin).